uptane/uptane-standard/uptane-standard.md

 * An attribute containing the signature(s) of the payload, each specified by:
   * The public key identifier of the key being used to sign the payload
-  * The signing method (e.g. ed25519, rsassa-pss, etc.)
+  * The signing method (e.g., ed25519, rsassa-pss, etc.)
   * A hash of the payload to be signed
-  * The hashing function used (e.g. SHA3-256, SHA-512/224, etc.)
+  * The hashing function used (e.g., SHA3-256, SHA-512/224, etc.)
   * The signature of the hash
 * A payload containing:
-  * The ECU's unique identifier (e.g. the serial number)
+  * The ECU's unique identifier (e.g., the serial number)
-  * The filename, length, and hashes of its currently installed image (i.e. the non-custom Targets metadata for this particular image)
+  * The filename, length, and hashes of its currently installed image (i.e., the non-custom Targets metadata for this particular image)
   * An indicator of any detected security attack
   * The latest time the ECU can verify at the time this version report was generated
   * A nonce or counter to prevent a replay of the ECU version report.
 This value MUST change each update cycle and MAY be the cryptographic nonce used with a Time Server.